PDS Logo, the Tree of Life

 Usually, the answer is no. What’s happening is a transition, not a failure.

-Honeymoon Ending vs Real Disconnection
+Honeymoon Stage Ending vs. Real Disconnection

 It’s important to tell the difference between a healthy shift and a real problem.